 Choose the Best Sortation System for Your Application

-Whether you are in the process of implementing automated sortation in your warehouse or order fulfillment operation for the first time, or you are simply in the market to upgrade an aging system, it’s important to get things right.
+Whether you’re in the process of implementing an automated sortation in your warehouse or order fulfillment operation for the first time, or you’re simply in the market to upgrade an aging system, it’s important to get things right the first time.

 There are many different types of sorters available in the market today.
-Each one is suited to handling different types of product and packaging, and to meeting different requirements in terms of throughput, speed, application, and integration with other technologies.
+Each one is suited to handle different types of products and packaging, and to meet different requirements in terms of throughput, speed, application, and integration with other technologies.

 Free Guide: Choosing a Sortation System for Your DC